 Over the years, I've had the pleasure of working with brands such as Holt Renfrew, Home Depot, Globe & Mail and Bell as a front-end developer at top digital agencies, Teehan+Lax and Nurun.
 The projects ranged from creating front-end templates, mobile prototypes and web apps.
 My stint at a software company, Field ID, involved overhauling the in-house web app's front-end architecture and creating a customized framework.

-You can catch me volunteering at various Ladies Learning Code events around the country as lead instructor.
-I've also taught in Humber College's Web Design & Interactive Media Program as well as with HackerYou, teaching and mentoring.
+These days I'm independent but you can catch me at various Ladies Learning Code events around the country as lead instructor and now as Technical Lead.
+I also teach in Humber College's Web Design & Interactive Media Program.

 How did I get my start?
 After getting my degree in Communications and Psychology from York University, I didn't know what to do.
 I was flipping through a Seneca College brochure and the Web Design Program caught my eye.
 I decided to take the money I had been saving for a car and enrolled in the course.
 And as they say, the rest is history.

 Oh yeah, I still don't have a car.

 Unfortunately, many of the projects I've worked on are either no longer online, require login access to view or out of date.
 So, why not go through my collection of online memorabilia instead?
 Or check out my resume.